msteinbeck/tinyspline/README.md

 TinySpline
 ========

-TinySpline is library for NURBS, B-Splines, and Bézier curves allowing you to do basic operations on splines.
-The library has been implemented in C (C89) and provides a Wrapper for C++ (C++11) and bindings for C#, Java, Python, and Ruby.
+TinySpline is library for NURBS, B-Splines, and Bézier curves giving you access to several operations on splines.
+The library has been implemented in C (C89) and provides a wrapper for C++ (C++11).
+Furthermore, bindings for C#, Java, Python, and Ruby are also available.
 The focus of TinySpline is to be very small by design with a minimum set of dependencies.
 Nonetheless, the interface has been developed to be convenient for non-experts without lacking enhanced features.

 ###License
 MIT License - see the LICENSE file in the source distribution.